dapr/dotnet-sdk/docs/get-started-actions-actor.md

             var actorID = new ActorId("1");

             // Create the local proxy by using the same interface that the service implements
-            // By using this proxy, you can call strongly typed methods on the interface remotely var proxy = ActorProxy.Create<IMyActor>(actorID, actorType);
+            // By using this proxy, you can call strongly typed methods on the interface using Remoting. var proxy = ActorProxy.Create<IMyActor>(actorID, actorType);
             var response = await proxy.SetMyDataAsync(new MyData()
             {